c3g/k8s-provisioning-opentofu/README.md

 The VM provisioning relies on Cloud-Init for all nodes, ready to use templates can be found at `userdata/tpl/*.yaml`.

+> [!WARNING]
-Files under `userdata/live/` are ignored by Git by default, in order to avoid leaking sensitive data to source control.
+> Files under `userdata/live/` are ignored by Git by default, in order to avoid leaking sensitive data to source control.

 Create the files you will be using from the templates:
 ```bash